-Nova Scotia has been transformed into a racist, totalitarian society modeled on apartheid South Africa by a new right-wing government called The Second Clan Under The Second Clan, Black Nova Scotians are now wards of the state with the government having complete control over their lives.
+Nova Scotia has been transformed into a racist, totalitarian society modeled on apartheid South Africa by a new right wing government called The Second Clan Under this new government Black Nova Scotians are now wards of the state with the government having complete control over their lives.
 They must live in designated Black communities (‘Black Districts’); they can only be employed in menial jobs; their social interactions with whites are strictly regulated.
-However, those who can prove their usefulness to the state can apply for a permit to live and work in ‘White Districts’.
+However those who can prove their usefulness to the state can apply for a permit to live and work in ‘White Districts’.

 The play tells the story of Adam White- a Black realtor who is applying for his mixed-race family to continue living in the ‘White District’ of Dartmouth.
 Adam has to obtain 100 support signatures from white residents and submit to an interview with Victor, a supervisor at the Centre for Racial Minorities to win this permit.
 However, Victor is a sadistic individual who forces his Black clients into playing a game called ‘The Monkeyhouse’, where they mimic the antics of apes in order to win his approval.
 (Victor is also a childhood friend of Mike, the New Clan’s leader, and indulges in the clandestine sexual exploitation of ‘mulatto girls’…usually the daughters of those seeking passes with Mike.
 There is also a hint that Victor may also be partially Black and is living a double life).